haroon97/frontend-engineering-case-study/README.md

 # frontend-engineering-case-study

 # Brief description
 This React app utilises the random users API (https://randomuser.me/) to display a list of users on the home page.
 I have used React Query for API integration, Context API for state management, React Router for routing and Material UI for the UI.
 It has a details page as well on which you can see details about a specific user like their dob, email etc.It has proper error handling for the API and internet connection checks.
-The project uses TypeScript and is scaffolded using Vite.
+The project uses TypeScript and is scaffolded using Vite (https://vitejs.dev/).

 # Instructions
 1) Clone the project into your computer.